LucasAlfare/FL-Refs/README.md

 ### Additional info

-More information about architecture, building, running and usage will be included soon.
+More information about architecture, environments variables required, building, running and usage will be included soon.